byemaxx/MetaX/Docs/MetaX_Cookbook.md

 ![FUNC_prop](./MetaX_Cookbook.assets/FUNC_prop.png)

-- **Taxa Level:** Select a taxa level for downstream analysis (**Life** in the list means no filtering by any taxa, the follow analysis focus on functions).
+- **Taxa Level:** Select a taxa level for downstream analysis (**Life** in the list means no filtering by taxa, and the following analysis focuses on functions).

-- **Peptide Number Threshold:**  only keep the taxon (function or OTF) at least has the setting number of peptides.
+- **Peptide Number Threshold:** Only keep taxa, functions, or OTFs that have at least the specified number of peptides.

 - **Split Function:** Split the annotations with multi-functions.